 2021 Street Resurfacing Program

-The 2017 Street Resurfacing Program construction is starting on July 17 and expected to be completed in September 2017.
+The 2019 Street Resurfacing Program construction is starting in July and expected to be completed in September 2019.
 This project will involve grinding and resurfacing various streets.
-The City Council has awarded the project to Geneva Construction Company from Aurora on June 19, 2017 meeting.
-Residents will receive a construction notice one weeks prior to start of work.
+Residents will receive a construction notice (PDF) one week prior to the start of work.
 At this time, the Contractor is working on the West side of the town.
 Work on East side of town will start on August 26.
 An interactive construction season map is also available to get the latest update on all construction activities within the City of Batavia.
 The project is currently inviting Bids from potential contractors.
 The City is expecting to open the bids on July 15, 2020 and is currently under evaluation.
 Click here to see the list of streets that will be resurfaced in 2020 construction season.